The ARC Research Hub for Future Fibres has achieved many outcomes since it started operations in May 2016.

 - Participated in displays at events such as Avalon Air Show, ITMA (International Textile and Garment Exhibition), motorcycle events, carbon fibre industry visits, Hong Kong Fashion delegations.

-- Media coverage: Four media releases on Hub research, over 60 articles in a range of media from radio interviews to newspapers and on-line videos.
+- Media coverage: Eight media releases on Hub research, over 60 articles in a range of media from radio interviews to newspapers and on-line videos.
 Media coverage has led to several new relationships with industry partners in various fibre fields, which are currently being developed into funded research partnerships.